moorepants/moorepants.info/content/blog/introducing-resonance.rst

 - Allow students to construct, simulate, analyze, and visualize vibrating systems with a simple API.
 - Hide Python programming details up front, but allow them to be exposed in a scoffolded way as the course progresses.
-For example, hide object oriented class construction completely.
+- Hide object oriented class construction completely.
-- Include many very informative error messages.
+- Include many and appropriately informative error messages.
-- Performance is secondary to usability.
+- Performance is secondary to usability and learning.
 - Structured around "system" objects that have similarities to real vibrating mechanical systems and can be experimented with in much the same way one might do in lab.